YixiangSun/drago/README.md

 python src/train.py env=dmcontrol domain=walker
 ```

-To load pretrained world model and train on a new task in the same domain, for MiniGrid World:
+To load the pretrained world model and train on a new task in the same domain, for MiniGrid World:

 ```
 python src/train.py env=minigrid domain=minigrid ckpt=PATH_TO_PRETRAINED_MODEL_FILE tasks=[MiniGrid-FourRooms-New]\